-On 31 December 2022 the Company held a total of 4,041,700 PannErgy Plc. treasury shares, 616,944 less than it held on 31 December 2021.
-The change reflects the combined effect of the treasury share cancellations related to the capital reduction effected in the reporting period and the purchases of treasury shares under the treasury share buyback programmes in place during the reporting period.
+On 31 December 2023 the Company held a total of 4,704,132 PannErgy Plc. treasury shares, 662,432 more than the number of treasury shares it held on 31 December 2022.
+The increase resulted from the acquisition of treasury shares in the framework of the treasury share buyback program taking place during the reporting period; the treasury share portfolio did not decrease.